Update (March 2026):

 insurance-governance - PRA SS1/23 and model risk management

-PRA Supervisory Statement SS1/23 (Model Risk Management Principles) and FCA TR24/2 require documented, independent validation with traceable audit trails.
+PRA Supervisory Statement SS1/23 (Model Risk Management Principles) applies to banks — not directly to insurers.
+For insurers, the equivalent expectation comes from Solvency II Articles 120–126.
+FCA Consumer Duty creates parallel documentation obligations.
+Together, these demand documented, independent validation with traceable audit trails.
 In practice most UK insurers have a collection of ad-hoc scripts, Excel workbooks, and email threads. insurance-governance turns that into a structured, reproducible HTML report with a JSON sidecar for model risk system ingestion.
 It also implements the model risk tiering framework: a 0-100 composite risk score maps each model to Tier 1/2/3, determining what governance is required.

 from insurance_governance import ModelValidationReport, RiskTierScorer, ValidationModelCard